bitkey/bitkey/README.rst

   from leaking information to the network, even in online mode on a non airgapped computer.

+- Webcam enabled for QR code scanning so no physical media communication is required.
+This allows your private keys to remain perfectly secret, aside from a BIOS attack.
+You should only communicate through QR codes, no USB drives aside from the one containing the keys.
+Verify the QR codes' contents at every exchange to make sure no malware is acting.

 - All included components are open source

 - Best effort to verify integrity of source components